 PRUNING ROSES by Mike Kelly

-Rose pruning is something I have written about several times.
+Rose pruning is something I have written about many times.
 It is always an important part of growing good roses and having healthy plants that make good flowers.

 Roses in our area seldom go completely dormant, mostly they just slow down; many lose their leaves while a few of the more hardy ones sometimes continue to bloom slowly through the winter.
 There is an old wives tale that pruning too early encourages new growth that is susceptible to being frozen back, and it is true the new growth is much more tender than older hardened wood.
 However, the rose will grow when it feels conditions are right and isn’t thinking of what tomorrow may bring.